angiet642/EE133.github.io/Lab3/README.md

 The Conversion Gain/Loss of the RF Mixer = Output IF power [dBm] – RF input power[dBm]. \
 For this mixer, the conversion loss was around 9 db.
+According to [digikey](https://www.digikey.com/en/articles/the-basics-of-mixers#:~:text=The%20purpose%20of%20the%20mixer,at%20the%20other%20two%20ports.), typical values of conversion loss are between 4.5 to 9 dB.
+This indicates that the conversion loss for FET mixers to be relatively high, which is one of the trade offs for passive FET mixers.

 The minimum IF frequency can be measured by setting the RF and LO channel to have a small frequency difference.
 Then, the RF frequency is decreased until the IF frequency becomes distorted as shown below.
+For this mixer, the minimum IF frequency was 30 kHz.
+Typically, caution is taken to avoid mixing to __zero__ IF because this would put the IF at the flicker noise band, which occurs at lower frequencies due to defects in the conductive channels.

 | Figure #9  |